Criminal Defense in Romania

 – the right to be assisted by a lawyer;

 – the right to indicate new evidence to be administered;

 We usually advise our clients to take full use of their rights in any criminal proceeding in which they may be involved.

 Making any statements before exercising your right to study the case file and before fully understanding the specifics of the case can prove to be a very costly mistake, but one that can be avoided.

 Although being assisted by a criminal defense attorney is always recommended, it is only mandatory in certain cases.

-In these particular cases, if the defendant chooses to not hire a criminal defense lawyer, a court appointed attorney will be desginated to handle the defendant’s criminal defense.
-This applies to cases in which the defendant is a minor and in cases with a defendant that is under arrest or commited in a medical facility.
-In addition to these cases, legal assistance is mandatory during the judgement phase in any case in which the law provides a penalty that is higher than 5 years imprisonment.
+In these particular cases, if the defendant chooses to not hire a criminal defense lawyer, a court-appointed attorney will be designated to handle the defendant’s criminal defense.
+This applies to cases in which the defendant is a minor and in cases with a defendant that is under arrest or committed in a medical facility.
+In addition to these cases, legal assistance is mandatory during the judgment phase in any case in which the law provides a penalty that is higher than 5 years imprisonment.